We use rational design and directed evolution to engineer novel protein molecules for use in biotechnology, research, and medicine.

 Engineered streptavidin monomer binds biotinylated ligands without crosslinking.

-We engineered fibronectin derived monobodies (Fn3) that bind the Erk-2 kinase at a protein-protein interaction site and thereby inhibit its function.
-The engineered monobodies were shown to inhibit Erk-2 signaling in vitro, in mammalian cells, yeast, and C. elegans.
+Engineered fibronectin derived monobodies (Fn3) bind the Erk-2 kinase at a protein-protein interaction site and inhibit its function.
+They are used to inhibit Erk-2 signaling in vitro, in mammalian cells, yeast, and C. elegans.